 Looking your Best with Executive Makeovers

-If you are a candidate looking for your next opportunity or know someone who is, Crazy, Stupid, Love is a lesson in the power of executive makeovers.
+If you are a candidate looking for your next opportunity, Crazy, Stupid, Love offers a lesson in the power of executive makeovers.
 Steve Corell portrays a man who has gotten so comfortable in his marriage that he has stopped trying, much in the same way some executives do later on in their careers.
 He meets Ryan Gosling who is, in every sense of the word, a “player”.

 Power of First Impressions

-It may sound harsh, but as a television-journalist-turned-recruiter, I am painfully aware of the power of first impressions.
-In television, there are whole armies of people that help polish talent to such a high-buff shine that it is as if you are staring into the sun: nutritionists, fitness trainers, hairstylists, colorists, make-up artists, fashion stylists, alterations tailors, dermatologists, cosmetic dentists, plastic surgeons, photographers, lighting pros, photoshopping air-brushers, publicists, and, if you’re lonely, an entourage.
+It may sound harsh, but as a television journalist turned recruiter, I am painfully aware of the power of first impressions and executive makeovers.
+In television, there are whole armies of people that polish talent to such a high-buff shine that it is as if you are staring into the sun: nutritionists, fitness trainers, hairstylists, colorists, make-up artists, fashion stylists, alterations tailors, dermatologists, cosmetic dentists, plastic surgeons, photographers, lighting pros, photoshopping air-brushers, publicists, and, if you’re lonely, an entourage.

-However, far too often, gifted executives get overlooked because they haven’t paid enough attention to how they “present”.
+Executive makeovers are an effective way to avoid ageism.
+Far too often, gifted executives get overlooked because they haven’t paid enough attention to how they “present”.
 In the world of executive search, we talk about whether a candidate “presents well”.
-Tragically, whenever there are layoffs, boomers are among the first to go and they are among the last to be hired back because, well, they often look so old.
+Tragically, whenever there are layoffs, boomers are among the first to go and they are among the last to be hired back because, well, they often look old.